Meditation and Facilitation for Mental Health

 - Language and safety during meditation in today’s world

-- Understanding the human reaction to environment and using meditation to promote self- efficacy and positive adaptation in mind and body
+- Using meditation to promote self- efficacy and positive adaptation in mind and body

 - The psychology and sociology of vulnerable minds